Restoring Images Captured in Arbitrary Hybrid Adverse Weather Conditions in One Go: Introduction

-To more flexibly and practically deal with real-world scenarios, a turnkey solution that can restore arbitrary hybrid adverse conditions in one go is imminent.
-Compared to this goall, the existing works have the following limitations.
-In terms of framework, (i) existing restoration networks are limited in characterizing hybrid multiple weather degradations simultaneously due to the lack of a multi-subspace feature extraction mechanism. (ii) Models utilized in single degradation removal are restricted in restoring hybrid adverse weather conditions with insufficient remaining background constituents. (iii) Previous unified learning strategies are designed for non-overlapping degradations and are constrained to popularize to diverse hybrid scenarios.
-In terms of data, (i) existing datasets only cover separate single or special double weather degradations without various hybrid conditions. (ii) Collecting real-world paired data would be virtually infeasible, due to uncontrollable factors, e.g., wind, lighting, and camera shifts. (iii) Manual synthesis of massive paired data with hybrid adverse weather conditions tends to be time-consuming and labor-consuming.
+To more flexibly and practically deal with real-world scenarios, a turnkey solution that can restore arbitrary hybrid adverse conditions in one go is urgently needed.
+Compared to this goal, the existing works have the following limitations. (i) Existing restoration networks are limited in characterizing hybrid multiple weather degradations simultaneously due to the lack of a multi-subspace feature extraction mechanism. (ii) Models utilized in single degradation removal are restricted in restoring hybrid adverse weather conditions with insufficient remaining background constituents. (iii) Previous unified learning strategies are designed for non-overlapping degradations and are constrained to popularize to diverse hybrid scenarios.

-With the above observations, there are two posers need to answer: (1) How to construct a unified framework that can flexibly tackle real-world diverse hybrid scenarios with a single trained model?
-(2) How to effectively establish a comprehensive paired dataset that includes an exhaustive list of all possible real-world adverse weather conditions?